Hilton Head South Carolina, USA Travel Guide

 A chance to take home a piece of local culture.

-In the summer and holidays, popular attractions like Harbour Town Lighthouse and Coligny Beach might experience higher the number of visitors.
+In the summer and holidays, popular attractions like Harbour Town Lighthouse and Coligny Beach might experience higher visitor numbers.
 Plan visits early in the day or late afternoon.

-Visiting during the shoulder or off-season (fall, winter, early spring) has a quieter time at most attractions, when it's less crowded and often more accessible parking.
+Visiting during the shoulder or off-season (fall, winter, early spring) has a quieter time at nearly all attractions, when it's less crowded and often more accessible parking.

-Look at the local event listings for festivals, live performances, or special exhibits at museums and cultural centers, especially if planning a visit around specific dates.
+Check the local event listings for festivals, live shows, or special exhibits at museums and cultural centers, especially if planning a visit around specific dates.